rtsaad/CarND-Path-Planning-Project/README.md

 4. Target:

 The target cost evaluates the speed comparison between the ego car and the vehicle in front (possible collision).
-If all lanes are blocked (possible collision), this function helps the car to choose a lane which the speed of the vehicle in question matches closer to the ego car.
+If all lanes are blocked (possible collision), this function helps the car to choose a lane which the speed of the vehicle in question matches closer to the ego car (see file 'cost_function.cpp' lines 29-39). .

 ```cpp
 if(!vehicle->collider.collision){